abhishekraha/SimpleCredentialManager/README.md

   encryption.
 - Strong crypto primitives: uses the cryptography package and Fernet (AES-based) for encryption/decryption.
 - Local storage: secrets and metadata are stored as pickled files on the local machine (in application-managed folders).
+- Authentication with attempt limits: the CLI prompts for the master password and enforces a maximum number of incorrect attempts; when a configured threshold is reached, the app warns the user and at the maximum attempts the stored data may be wiped for security.
 - CLI launcher: a small CLI entrypoint (`SimpleCredentialManagerCli.py`) that initializes the app and prompts for the master password.
 - Cross-platform helper scripts: `SimpleCredentialManagerCli.bat` (Windows) and `SimpleCredentialManagerCli.sh` (POSIX)